The Political Climate in Tampa, FL is Somewhat liberal.

 Hillsborough County, Florida is Leaning liberal.

-Tampa-St. Petersburg-Clearwater Metro Area is Leaning liberal.
+Tampa-St. Petersburg-Clearwater Metro Area is Leaning conservative.

 Florida is Leaning conservative.

 The BestPlaces Liberal/Conservative Index is based on recent voting in national elections, federal campaign contributions by local residents, and consumer personality profiles.

 Displaying 20 years of Presidential voting, visualized in one word.

 Tampa, Florida: r r d d d d

 How It Works: